 The 2017 National Women’s Music Festival (NWMF) has exciting news!
-The Saturday Night Stage will showcase the score of a new musical about women athletes, telling the story of “the greatest athlete of the 20th century,” Babe Didrikson.
-Babe!
-An Olympian Musical is the first full-book, full-chorus musical about women athletes, starring a butch female lead and featuring a lesbian love story.
+The Saturday Night Stage will showcase Babe!
+An Olympian Musical, telling the story of “the greatest athlete of the 20th century,” Babe Didrikson.
+This is the first full-book, full-chorus musical about women athletes, starring a butch female lead and featuring a lesbian love story.

 The book and lyrics are by Carolyn Gage, the author of seventy-five plays, who specializes in non-traditional roles for women—especially those reclaiming famous lesbians whose stories have been distorted or erased from history.
 The score is by Andrea Jill Higgins, noted composer, musical director, pianist, and teacher.